 If you're thinking about being a registered childminder in England then PACEY's short online briefing session is a must.
-For just £5.00, you'll be able to explore what it means to be a childminder, and discover more about the training and other processes that are involved.
+Costing just £5.00, you'll be able to explore what it means to be a childminder, and discover more about the training and other processes that are involved.
 Sign up today!

 As well as getting a taster of all the support and assistance PACEY membership can offer, you'll also learn about the process for applying to register as a childminder on the Ofsted Early Years Register and the compulsory and voluntary parts of the Childcare Register.

-Some local authorities in England offer help, support and advice for new childminders, and may even be able to fund your training, insurance and membership of PACEY.
+Some local authorities in England offer help, support and advice for new childminders, and may even be able to fund your training, insurance, and membership of PACEY.
 It's always worth getting in touch with your local authority early years team to see what help and advice they can give you in getting started as a childminder.
 You can find contact details for your local council here.

 Whether or not your local authority is able to offer you help and assistance, PACEY membership remains the best way to get the support of experts and the reassurance of belonging to your professional assocaition.

 In Wales, childminders looking to care for children under 12 for more than two hours per day in the childminder's home must register with Care Inspectorate Wales (CIW) before they can start childminding.